MicrosoftDocs/connected-spaces/articles/camera-placement-checklist.md

 3. [Review the general placement guidelines and determine camera placement details for the different zones, including height, angle, and focal-point distance from the target](camera-placement-recommendations.md).

-4. Install new cameras or use existing cameras supported by Connected Spaces Preview.
+4. Purchase new cameras or use existing cameras supported by Connected Spaces Preview.
 Connected Spaces Preview supports standard IP cameras that:

     - Can provide a Real-Time Streaming Protocol (RTSP) stream